 A single baud rate generator is provided for the transmitter and receiver.
 The programmable Baud Rate Generator is capable of operating with a frequency of up to 80 MHz.
 To obtain maximum data rate, it is necessary to use full rail swing on the clock input.
-The SC16C850V can be configured for internal or external clock operation.
-For internal clock operation, an industry standard crystal is connected externally between the XTAL1 and XTAL2 pins (see Figure 4).
-Alternatively, an external clock can be connected to the XTAL1 pin (see Figure 5) to clock the internal baud rate generator for standard or custom rates (see Table 6).
+The SC16IS850L can be configured for internal or external clock operation.
+For internal clock operation, an industry standard crystal is connected externally between the XTAL1 and XTAL2 pins (see Figure 6).
+Alternatively, an external clock can be connected to the XTAL1 pin (see Figure 7) to clock the internal baud rate generator for standard or custom rates (see Table 5).

-The generator divides the input $16 \times$ clock by any divisor from 1 to $(2^{16}-1)$ .
-The SC16C850V divides the basic external clock by 16.
+The generator divides the input $16 \times$ clock by any divisor from 1 to $(2^{16} - 1)$.
+The SC16IS850L divides the basic external clock by 16.
 The baud rate is configured via the CLKPRES, DLL and DLM internal register functions.
-Customized baud rates can be achieved by selecting the proper divisor values for the MSB and LSB sections of baud rate generator.
+Customized baud rates can be achieved by selecting the proper divisor values for the MSB and LSB sections of the baud rate generator.

 Programming the baud rate generator registers CLKPRES, DLM (MSB) and DLL (LSB) provides a user capability for selecting the desired final baud rate.
-The example in $\underline{\text{Table 6}}$ shows the selectable baud rate table available when using a 1.8432 MHz external clock input with MCR[7] is 0, and CLKPRES = 0x00.
+The example in Table 5 shows the selectable baud rate table available when using a 1.8432 MHz external clock input when MCR[7] = 0, and CLKPRES = 0x00.

-Table 6.
-Baud rate generator programming table using a 1.8432 MHz clock with MCR[7] = 0 and CLKPRE[3:0] = 0
+Table 5.
+Baud rate generator programming table using a 1.8432 MHz clock when MCR[7] = 0 and CLKPRES[3:0] = 0